Windows Server Essentials: As Windows Server Essentials

 Starting with Windows Server 2012, Microsoft renamed SBS to Windows Server Essentials.
 Four versions of Windows Server Essentials were released along with their Windows Server siblings: 2012, 2012 R2, 2016, and 2019.
 Windows Server 2019 Essentials removed many features found in previous versions of Windows Server Essentials because the "Windows Server Essentials Experience" role was not included in any of the Windows Server 2019 SKUs.
 This includes Essentials Connector, Client PC Backup, Office 365 integration, Remote Web Access, and the Windows Server Essentials Dashboard.

 Discontinuation

-In September 2018, the Windows Server hinted that Windows Server Essentials 2019 might be the last version of this product.
-Following the release of Windows Server 2022, Microsoft announced that their Windows Server Essentials 2022 offering is merely a customized licensing scheme for the Standard edition of Windows Server 2022.
+In September 2018, Microsoft stated that Windows Server Essentials 2019 could be the last version of this product.
+Following the release of Windows Server 2022, Microsoft announced that Windows Server Essentials 2022 would only be made available to OEMs as a customized licensing scheme for the Standard edition of Windows Server 2022.

 At the time of discontinuation, Microsoft offered the same software as part of its Microsoft 365 and Microsoft Azure plans.